BuryatyaTut/OmnichainToken/README.md

-# OmnichainToken
+# My Omnichain Token

-LayerZero Omnichain token
+This project demonstrates an OmniChain Token.